 Jennifer Leigh Warner — Committee Chair

 Jennifer Leigh Warner is a fine art and conservation wildlife photographer living in California.
+She has served as the Ethics Committee Chair for NANPA since 2018.
+Jennifer is a speaker and educator and frequently uses these means to educate about the importance of ethics within nature photography.
+Jennifer is passionate about shinning a light on issues involving human-wildlife conflict.
 Jennifer specializes in photographing animals in their natural habitat and feels strongly that the images that she captures can be used as a powerful tool to share the stories of the natural world.
 Jennifer hopes her images can be used to inspire those around her to protect the environment that these animals live in.

 “In the same way water gets mixed into dry cement to make it concrete, ethics need to be mixed into nature photography to make it metaphorically concrete.
 Ethics are now an essential part of the modern-day nature photographer’s toolkit.
 Following good standards makes us better photographers, better lovers of nature, and increases the quality of life in our photos and especially for our furry, feathered, or scaly subjects.
 The unyielding pressures of human expansion on wildlife is horrific enough without nature photographers making bad decisions that will directly, negatively affect the lives of wild individuals.
 Artists are responsible for their creations.
 With that being said, we need to stay up-to-date on ethical practices to show respect to a big, beautiful, magical world full of wonder to which the fate of humans is tied.”